Open mapping theorem (functional analysis): Consequences

+In particular, the above applies to an operator between Hilbert spaces or an operator with finite-dimensional kernel (by the Hahn–Banach theorem).
+If one drops the requirement that a section be linear, a surjective continuous linear operator between Banach spaces admits a continuous section; this is the Bartle–Graves theorem.

 Generalizations

 Local convexity of $X$ or $Y$  is not essential to the proof, but completeness is: the theorem remains true in the case when $X$ and $Y$ are F-spaces.
 Furthermore, the theorem can be combined with the Baire category theorem in the following manner: